Free Shipping with $50 Purchase (US Only)

-After getting toe rings in the mid 1990's at an art fair, I was contemplating business ideas and bought several website names including toerings.com for $5.00 each.
+After getting toe rings in the mid 1990's at an art fair, I was contemplating business ideas and bought several website names including ToeRings.com for $5.00 each.
 When a friend said, "Hey, when are you gonna start that business so I can buy some toe rings?"
 I decided to give it a go.
-While raising four kids, we originally set up the business on a ping pong table in an unfinished Colorado basement (COLD!).
-Seventeen years later, now living and working in San Clemente, CA, the business continues to grow.
-In 2018, ToeRings.com processed over 4,051 orders from 18 countries.
+While raising four kids, I originally set up the business on a ping pong table in an unfinished Colorado basement (COLD!).
+Many years later, now back home and working in south Orange County, CA, the business continues to grow.
 We love what we do and the joy it brings our customers!

-Our customers are amazing and we enjoy the calls, emails, and comments we get on Facebook.
+Our customers are amazing and we enjoy the calls, emails, and comments we get here and on Facebook.
 People tell us they have searched high and low and when they find us, it's like hitting a pot of gold.
 We send a special thanks to our customers who come back year after year.
 We realize there are other choices out there, but we strive to give a little extra, go beyond what's expected, and commit to excellence in customer service.
 We also work hard to offer new styles, and change things up every season.
-By the way, we just read the big trend for 2019 is pink gold!
-It's back!
+(Skinny rings are in and so it GOLD!)

 A lot of people have asked about the meaning of toe rings...There is no meaning or right or wrong toe to wear them on.
 Whatever your personal style, you can wear them on any toe, right or left.